TheRenegadeCoder/sample-programs/.github/CONTRIBUTING.md

 You should be able to use the auto-generated test feature of [Glotter2][glotter2] for your new project.
 However, if that does not meet your needs, you can always create one manually in the [test folder][test-folder].
 Make sure to add a new project key to [\_\_init\_\_.py][test-folder-init].
-Alternatively, if you test can be automated, feel free to contribute to the [Glotter2][glotter2] repository.
+Alternatively, if your test can be automated, feel free to contribute to the [Glotter2][glotter2] repository.
 Please read the [Glotter2 Contributing Guide][glotter2-contrib] before logging an issue and making a pull request.